aspose-cells/Aspose.Cells-API-References/english/go-cpp/PowerQueryFormulaCollection/Get_String/_index.md

 ## Get_String function

-Gets <see cref=" PowerQueryFormula"/> by the name of the power query formula.
+Gets  PowerQueryFormula by the name of the power query formula.

 ```go